rpwillis/SharePoint-Learning-Kit/ReadMe.txt

   2. CD to C:\dev\SLK.
 Run the following command:

-         fmake
+         nmake TARGET_ARCH=<1|0>

+     Specify TARGET_ARCH=1 if building for the 64-bit platform and TARGET_ARCH=0 if building for the Win32 platform

-     This is a SLK tool ("filtered make") which runs nmake (a Visual Studio tool), which executes the steps in "makefile".
+     fmake is a SLK tool ("filtered make") which runs nmake (a Visual Studio tool), which executes the steps in "makefile".
 The makefile is essentially a build script: it will cause all the Visual Studio projects in SLK to be built.
 Why not just have a single Visual Studio solution that builds all the projects?
 Because the makefile (and other makefiles that it calls into)